luuppiry/luuppi-larpake/README.md

 Front end technologies are in the works.
 It will probably be web UI and not a mobile application at first.
 For UI design drawings see `Wiki` -> `Design` ([here](https://github.com/henrivain/Larpake/wiki/Design)).

+### Client
+TODO: Choose which one of the millions of js frameworks to use

 ## Project Timeline

 This project is meant to be production ready for Freshmen starting their studies in fall 2025.
 Front end development will start soon.

-### Client
-TODO: Choose which one of the millions of js frameworks to use
+## Contributing

+Contributions are always welcomed!
+Project is still at its youth so no contributing guidelines are written so far.
+If you are interested in improving Lärpäke, contact us!

 ## Contributors
 @henrivain